-Seeing this for the first time gave me a jaw-dropping moment for a couple of reasons.
+Seeing this for the first time made my jaw drop for a couple of reasons.

-- Where the hell was this when I was 14 and looking at confidence as anything other than this.
+- Where was this when I was 14 and looking at confidence as anything other than this.

-- This is what most people are missing when they are thinking about sales.
+- This is what most people are missing when they think about sales.

 Most salespeople gain confidence over time if they do it long enough and see enough success.
-But how long does that take?
-What happens when there’s never enough success?
-Or what about when you’re brand new and haven’t had time to cross those imaginary lines yet?
+But how long does that take, and what’s “enough success?”
+What about when you’re brand new and haven’t had time to cross those imaginary lines yet?

-The inexperienced or unsure salesperson probably all do these same things (I know I did):
+The inexperienced or unsure salesperson (my previous self included) all do these same things: